ZHIYAO1219/ORA_KG/README.md

 [1]How we tokenize words like 'operation research' other than single words will be explained in **n-gram module**.<br>

 As we can see, there are lots of redundent words, such as 'student', and 'learn', if we are discussing **"keywords"** of a course.
 We introduce our **Multi-Objective Optimization model** to explore another approach to replace traditional **Keyword Extraction** methods.<br>
-Those modules and our model will be introduced in the following article. **Multi-Objective Optimization model** will be presented in Chapter 2.
-The supplementary function, such as **crawler module**, **preprocessing module**, **n-gram module**, will be demonstrated in Chapter 3.
+Those modules and our model will be introduced in Chapter 2.

 ## Table of Contents
 1. Introduction <br>